 Sponsoring an Adult Child for a Green Card: Form I-130

-Navigating U.S. immigration can be challenging especially when citizens petition for their adult or married child.
-This guide explains the process, focusing on how to correctly fill out and submit Form I-130, the first step in bringing your loved one to the United States, key aspects of the broader immigration process, and provides practical advice without going into general SEO rules.
+Getting through U.S. immigration can be tough, especially when parents want to help their adult or married child come to the country.
+This sponsoring an adult child article explains how to fill out and submit Form I-130, which is the first step in bringing your loved one to the U.S. It also covers important parts of the immigration process and gives helpful tips, without going into general rules about SEO.

 What Is Form I-130?

-It is the foundational document for establishing a familial relationship between a U.S. citizen and their adult or married child, setting the immigration process in motion.
+It serves as the foundational document for establishing a familial relationship between a U.S. citizen and their adult or married child, thereby setting the immigration process in motion.

 Who Qualifies as a U.S. Citizen’s “Son or Daughter”?